vae203/bob.bio.base/doc/installation.rst

 Please make sure that you have read the `Dependencies <https://gitlab.idiap.ch/bob/bob/wikis/Dependencies>`_ for your operating system.

 .. note::
-  Currently, running Bob_ under MS Windows in not yet supported.
+  Running Bob_ under MS Windows in not yet supported.
   However, we found that running Bob_ in a virtual Unix environment such as the one provided by VirtualBox_ is a good alternative.

 Installation via pip
 ----------------------

-The most simple and most convenient way to use the ``bob.bio`` tools is to install it using `pip`.
+The most simple and most convenient way to use the ``bob.bio`` tools is to install it using ``pip``.
 After setting up your python environment (you can find the instructions `here <https://www.idiap.ch/software/bob/install>`_), use the sequence of commands to first search the ``bob.bio`` packages and then install it.